Bitcoin price analysis

 Where does Bitcoin derive its Euro value from?

 The Bitcoin exchange rate is a product of intensive trading at different markets, where traders interact with one another to sell Bitcoin or buy Bitcoin.
 Did the coin's exchange rate increase today?
 Then demand outstripped supply and vice versa.
 It's actually straightforward.
 Unfortunately, predicting the exchange rate is quite a bit more challenging.
 We now know how the exchange rate functions, but where does Bitcoin derive its value from?
 Why do people want to invest in Bitcoin?
+If you're interested in how you can read bitcoin graphs, visit our designated how to read cryptocurrency charts page.

 Keep your eyes on the Bitcoin chart